wrench-project/workflow-simulator-for-calibration/README.md

 ## How to calibrate the simulator

+### Insallation

-The calibration script is compatible with `Python <= 3.9`.
-Your first need to install DeepHyper:
+The calibration script is compatible with `Python <= 3.9` and requires to install DeepHyper: to install DeepHyper as:

 ```bash
 python3.9 -m pip install -r calibration/requirements.txt
 ```

 > **Warning**: Python 3.10 breaks several things and is not yet supported.

+There are other dependencies, and the script `./chameleon_install_script.sh` installs EVERYTHING.

+### Launching the calibration script

 To launch a simple exploration with `10` iterations you can run: